voverg/quiz/readme.md

 This is a simple quiz app written by html, css and clean javascript.
 You can see demo version on GitHub Pages [this link](https://voverg.github.io/quiz/ 'Look test demo')

+Just answer the questions by making choice between options.
+If you are right your answer option gets green color else the option gets red color.

 This ES6 standard project rebuild with webpack and babel to be cross browsers.

 ![quiz](https://github.com/voverg/quiz/blob/master/docs/img/quiz_screenshot.png)